jbritton001/EfficiencyFix/README.md

 3. Creates the XML file for Task Scheduler
 4. Creates the Task Schedule
 5. Starts the task Schedule for EfficencyFix

+All of the above creates a file directory under Program Files\EfficencyFix

 I have also added logging so that you can see when/if the task runs.